auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 You can use ``ess stream`` with our Data Processing command ``aq_pp`` to import the data into our :doc:`in-memory-db` to distribute the data across the memory of all of these worker virtual machines.
 It is then easy to analyze or output the data using ``ess exec`` with our Data Processing command ``aq_udb``.

+More examples of scaling up the processing with clusters are available on `essentia-playground <essentia-playground.auriq.com>`_

 Stopping or Terminating an Essentia Cluster
 ============================================